16 comments

 I think these kinds of accidents are largely mitigated by rail defect monitoring.
 I know rails in the US are equipped with defect detectors for passing trains; I'm surprised that a similar system doesn't exist for the rails themselves.
 Or more likely, one does exist and the outcome of this tragedy will be a lesson about operational failures.

-• direwolf20 12 hours ago
+• direwolf20 12 days ago

 In principle only, if a barrier could keep a train on its side of the barrier, scraping along the barrier for a long distance instead of smashing headfirst into it, the energy could be dissipated over a long period of time, preventing fatalities.
 But what kind of barrier can withstand a train?

-• lurking_swe 3 hours ago
+• lurking_swe 12 days ago

 if they are already doing a poor job maintaining their tracks, what gives you such confidence that they would maintain the barrier properly?